sartography/SpiffWorkflow/doc/bpmn/tasks.rst

 See the `Handling User Tasks`_ section for a discussion of sample code.

-We have some support for Camunda forms: :doc:`camunda/tasks`.
+We have also retained some limited support for the now deprecated camunda forms, which you can read about in our Camunda Specific section on :doc:`camunda/tasks`.

 Business Rule Tasks
 ^^^^^^^^^^^^^^^^^^^